arangodb/release-test-automation/README.md

  - `--hb-aws-secret-access-key` [env `AWS_SECRET_ACCESS_KEY`] - secret access key (mandatory parameter)
  - `--hb-aws-region` [env `AWS_REGION`] - region (mandatory parameter)
  - `--hb-aws-acl` [env `AWS_ACL`] - ACL (default value: `private`)
  - `--hb-use-cloud-preset` (string) - Load saved hotbackup settings.
 To use this, create a file release_tester/tools/external_helpers/cloud_secrets.py.
 Inside this file define dict variables.
 The name of the variable is the name of the preset.
 The dict must contain all the hb parameters.
 If --hb-use-cloud-preset is set, then all other parameters which names start with hb- are ignored.
+ - `--hb-gce-service-account-credentials` - GCE service account credentials(JSON string).
+ - `--hb-gce-service-account-file` - Path to a JSON file containing GCE service account credentials.
+ - `--hb-gce-project-number` - GCE project ID.
    Example of cloud_secrets.py:
 ```python
 aws = {